-Mindfulness has shown to improve cognitive performance when responding to time-sensitive tasks.
-One study showed that students who are allowed meditation periods during tests show better scores .
+Mindfulness has been shown to improve cognitive performance when responding to time-sensitive tasks.
+One study showed that students who are allowed meditation periods during tests show better scores.
 These results could be achieved because mindfulness improves learning effectiveness, attention, and memory in students.
 In another study, Taiwanese students were taken through a one-semester mindfulness meditation course.
-The students showed significant improvement in overall performance suggesting some benefits to this practice for students4.
+The students showed significant improvement in overall performance suggesting some benefits to this practice for students3.

 Young students learn most of what they know about social interactions and emotional management in the school environment.
 Some students learn to display more empathy and emotional understanding earlier than others.
 Some others become more susceptible to negative peer pressure or emotional manipulation.

 Mindfulness is one of the proven methods which can be used to improve emotional intelligence (EI) in young students5.
 A good level of the EI trait has been linked to individual competence for mindfulness.
 By learning basic mindfulness practices, students can improve awareness of their emotions and of the people around them.
 It will also help them handle challenges better and improve their empathy towards others.